SunitRaut/pyMultiSerial/docs/pyMultiSerial.rst

 Overview
 ========

-A Python library for continuous communication with multiple serial ports, based on pyserial module.
+A Python module for continuous communication with multiple serial ports, based on pyserial module.

-pyMultiSerial module helps you to run

-It is released under a free software license, see LICENSE_ for more details.
+It is released under a free software license, see https://github.com/SunitRaut/pyMultiSerial/blob/main/LICENSE for more details.